 Shortly after this, the Japanese became more tolerant, which caused the prisoners to hope that liberation was near.
 The POWs also talked to minors who told them about how Japanese civilians, who had survived the blast, would touch their heads and pull out their hair.
 They stated they died within days.
 A detachment of Japanese soldiers was said to have been sent into Nagasaki the next day to look for survivors and later its members suffered the same fate.
 The Japanese guards soon disappeared from the camp.

 Finally, the POWs were gathered in the camp on August 30, 1945.
 The Japanese camp commanders received an order- from Gen. Douglas MacArthur – that the following statement had to be read by them, or a translator, in English.

 “Mrs. Martha Devine: The secretary of war has asked me to inform you that your grandson, Pvt.
 Stanley H. Kyler was returned to military control Sept.
 13 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 “Acting Adjutant General of the Army”

 Stanley was returned to the Philippines, where he received medical treatment and was fattened up.
 He returned home on the U.S.S.
-Storm King arriving in San Francisco on October 15, 1945.
-He was sent to Letterman General Hospital before he returned to Harrodsburg and receiving additional medical treatment.
-He was discharged from the Army on September 4, 1946.
+Storm King arriving in San Francisco on October 15, 1945, and was sent to Letterman General Hospital before he was transferred to another hospital closer to home.
+He returned to Harrodsburg and was discharged from the Army on September 4, 1946.